A perfect vanilla cupcake topped with a fluffy vanilla buttercream frosting. So simple but perfect every time!

 The Science Behind The Sweets: How Is Cake Flour Different Than All Purpose Flour?

+I go into way more in depth in my post- What Are The Different Flours and How To Use Them but let me give you the skinny on the difference.
 Cake flour has a lower protein content than all purpose flour, usually around 6 percent.
 All purpose flour has a protein content anywhere between 10-12 percent, depending on brand.
 Cake flour is a softer flour than all purpose flour because it’s milled from the heart of the endosperm (the middle part of the grain kernel).
 Cake flour is also bleached, which also weakens the protein.
 Because the protein is weakened means the formation of gluten will be also drastically reduced.
-So by using cake flour in your cupcakes, less gluten will be formed which result in a product that is softer and more tender in texture!
-(Source: Alton Brown’s I’m Just Here For More Food)
+So by using cake flour in your cupcakes, less gluten will be formed which result in a product that is softer and more tender in texture! (source: Cooking Light)

 - 3 cups cake flour